 Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

-As a travel blogger that lives in Barcelona, I’ve curated the perfect 3 day Barcelona itinerary that not only covers the must-see sights but also uncovers hidden gems that only insiders know about.
+I’m a travel blogger who lives in Barcelona, and I’ve put together a complete 3 day Barcelona itinerary that covers the must-see sights along with a few hidden gems most visitors miss.

 Barcelona 3 Day Itinerary